 Mom's Recipe Scrapbooks (c.
 1920s)

-This easy Halloween dessert recipe is a variation of an old fashioned candy apple recipe.
+This Halloween dessert recipe is a variation of an old fashioned candy apple recipe.
 It's quick and easy to make, and everybody will love the delicious chocolatey taste of these unusual treats.
 They are simply irresistible, both for appearance and taste.
 The pure white Pear Ghosts on a stick make a great alternative to candy apples.

 10 to 12 squares of white almond bark (2-ounce squares)

 OR, 10 to 12 squares white chocolate (2-ounce squares)

 6 ripe, medium-sized pears